 How does the MEFA Loan application process work?

 Applying for a MEFA Loan is a pretty quick and easy process, and can be done online in as little as 15 minutes.
 Alternatively, families can apply over the phone by calling (800) 266-0243.
 After submitting an application, borrowers will receive an instant credit decision.
-Entech is the company that provides our loan origination services, meaning they help us process our loan applications and answer any questions that come in over the phone from our loan applicants.
+Anovaa is the company that provides our loan origination services, meaning they help us process our loan applications and answer any questions that come in over the phone from our loan applicants.

 Who is the borrower?

 Many families are surprised to find that most undergraduate students are not able to borrow beyond their Federal Direct Student Loan (capped at $5,500 for freshmen) without a co-borrower.
 Pretty much every other college loan, including the MEFA Loan, is private and credit-based, which means students need to have a co-borrower with a strong enough credit history and score to be approved.
 The co-borrower is often a parent or other family member, but any willing person can act as the co-borrower.
-We call the parent or other co-borrower on the loan the primary borrower.
+We call the parent or other co-borrower on the loan the first co-borrower or notice borrower.
 And we refer to the MEFA Loan as a "family loan," since the student borrower and typically a family member are borrowing the loan together.

 If a family member opts to co-borrow a MEFA Loan with a student, but that family member does not have strong enough credit for approval, a third person with stronger credit can serve as an additional co-borrower on the loan.

 Every borrower on the loan, including the student borrower, primary borrower, and any additional co-borrower, has equal responsibility for the loan.
-The primary borrower will receive the bills.
+The first co-borrower/notice borrower will receive the bills.
 The student borrower and any additional co-borrower will receive notification of billing and have full access to the account information.
 It's really important for any co-borrowers to understand that they have equal responsibility for making sure payments are made on time even if the student will be the one making the payments after graduation.